- Signs your daughter is about to start her period

 First period symptoms

 Symptoms of a first period may vary from one girl to another, so don’t panic if your daughter’s cycles aren’t like that of your friend’s daughter.
-They may include:
+First period symptoms may include:

 What to expect after your daughter’s first period